-To meet the above-stated objectives, EFRAG considers that the scope of application of the temporary exemption from applying IFRS 9 should be guided by the identification of "insurers" or "insurance activities" that are generally recognised as such in practice.
+To meet the above-stated objectives, EFRAG considers that the scope of application of the temporary exemption from applying IFRS 9 should be guided by the identification of "insurers" or "insurance activities" that are generally recognised, as such, in practice and that would be significantly affected by the misalignment of IFRS 9 and the new insurance contracts Standard.
 EFRAG notes that the IASB has made an attempt at identifying "pure insurers", acknowledging that their proposals would only capture a narrow population of "insurers".
-Limiting the benefit of the temporary exemption to a narrow population only constitutes from EFRAG's point of view a regrettable breach of level playing field.
-EFRAG therefore considers that IFRS 4 amendments should be finalised in a way that opens the temporary exemption to all entities that issue insurance contracts.
-EFRAG recommends that this is done on one of the two following possible paths, which we have called:
+EFRAG considers that a playing field within the insurance sector should be maintained as much level as possible, whilst acknowledging that a perfect level playing field will not and cannot be obtained, even with our proposals.
+Therefore, EFRAG recommends that the IFRS 4 amendments should be finalised by giving entities the possibility of applying one of the following approaches, which we have called:

-- 1- A widened "predominant activity" criterion however set at a higher level than proposed by the IASB; and - 2- The "regulated entity" criterion.
+- 1- A widened "predominant activity" criterion however set at a higher threshold than proposed by the IASB; and - 2- The "regulated entity" criterion.